cmtchssn/Dissertation/README.md

 I think part of what is happening is the way the file names are being recording has both forward and back slashes, e.g. Assets/Audio\hammer.wav.

+### Day 039
+I'm trying to format the path so all of the slashes are facing the same way.
+I think Unity web request needs a full path name to work, so just having Asset/Audio\bangs\bang.wav won't work.
+I've made some progress with `Replace("\\","\");` and `Application.dataPath`, but am done for the day.

 ---

 ### Jesse Meeting 001